Texas high school journalism adviser resigns; district implements prior review policies

 According to Moreno’s account, in November 2018 she brought a yearbook page for the Pride Club, the school’s group for LGBTQ students, to Finnesand for her review.
 The yearbook content had never been subject to prior review before, but Moreno showed it to Finnesand out of respect for a former administrator, whose child was featured on the page.
 Finnesand wrote in an email to Moreno that the administrator's child “will not be featured in the year book with the Pride Club” and ordered her to contact the parent of every student featured “about their child’s quote and the context of the club.”
 Finnesand did not respond to a request for comment.

-Moreno drafted a permission slip for parents to sign and let the advisor of the Pride Club know about it.
-The advisor protested, saying that no other clubs faced such a requirement, so it could be construed as discriminatory.
-When the advisor brought it up directly with Finnesand, the principal told Moreno she was being “insubordinate” by broaching the topic with the Pride Club advisor.
+Moreno drafted a permission slip for parents to sign and let the adviser of the Pride Club know about it.
+The adviser protested, saying that no other clubs faced such a requirement, so it could be construed as discriminatory.
+When the adviser brought it up directly with Finnesand, the principal told Moreno she was being “insubordinate” by broaching the topic with the Pride Club adviser.